getindiekit/indiekit/docs/get-started.md

 }
 ```

 If you are saving your configuration file in a public location, you should keep any passwords or API tokens private.
-For this plugin, you can do this by creating a `GITHUB_TOKEN` [environment variable][env] with your GitHub personal access token as its value.
+For this plug-in, you can do this by creating a `GITHUB_TOKEN` [environment variable][env] with your GitHub personal access token as its value.

 ## Enable automatic discovery